OCA/web/web_advanced_search_x2x/README.rst

 Search for x2x records in advanced search
 =========================================

 Standard behavior in advanced search for one2many, many2many and many2one fields is to do a `name_search`.
-This is not always satisfactionary as you might want to search for other properties.
+This oft is not satisfactionary as you might want to search for other properties.
 There might also be cases where you don't exactly know what you're searching for, then a list of possible options is necessary too.
 This module enables you to have a full search view to select the record in question.

 Usage
 =====